Scissorcraft Subscriptions never expire. Give a gift membership. Low cost. $15.00 One Time fee

 The same logon and pass code to scissorcraft.com gives you access to all seventeen Scissorcraft websites.
 Scissorcraft web sites are all listed in the blue left-hand menu under the logon box.

-Who doesn't love the idea of mythical dragons?
-Nobody apparently since there are so many books and movies about them.
-Dragons are winged creatures portrayed in the ancient mythologies of most cultures around the world.
-I think that dragons were thought to exist because ancient people would find dinosaur bones and assume, correctly, that fierce and powerful creatures once roamed the earth.
+Dragons are creatures portrayed in ancient mythologies of most cultures around the world.
+Dragons are portrayed both with wings and no wings.
+Dragons were thought to exist because ancient people would find dinosaur bones and assume, correctly, that fierce and powerful creatures once roamed the earth.

 As with any tall tale there is always a grain of truth so the legend of the dragon grew along with folk lore describing dragons as either benevolent guardians or fierce and destructive enemies.